-According to a 10-year average, Brazil ranks 74 in the solidarity index, comprised of 140 countries.
+According to a 10-year average, Brazil ranks 74 in the solidarity index, comprised of 140 countriess.
+In 2020, during the pandemic, Brazil rose 20 positions in relation to the last decade, ending up in the 54th position.

-Historically, Brazil's leading giving behavior is helping a stranger.
+63% Historically, Brazil's leading giving behavior is helping a stranger.